autoplot/documentation/javadoc/org/das2/graph/DasCanvasComponentInterface.md

+# org.das2.graph.DasCanvasComponentInterface

-# org.das2.graph.DasCanvasComponentInterfaceAll entities on the DasCanvas are DasCanvasComponents.
+All entities on the DasCanvas are DasCanvasComponents.

 ***
 <a name="paintComponent"></a>
 # paintComponent